Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 # Wipe NCN Disks for Reinstallation

-This page details how to wipe NCN disks, this page uses the same wipe commands that the automatic wipe uses.
-However this page accounts for running services that are present on a running CSM NCN.
+This page details how to wipe NCN disks.
+This page uses the same wipe commands that the automatic wipe uses.
+However, this page accounts for running services that are present on a running CSM NCN.

 > **Everything in this section should be considered DESTRUCTIVE**.